scionproto/scion/doc/manuals/control.rst

 Propagation
-   Propagation is the process of receiving a beacon from a neighbor AS, extending it with the own AS entry and forwarding it to downstream neighbor ASes.
+   Propagation is the process of receiving a beacon from a neighbor AS, extending it with one's own AS entry and forwarding it to downstream neighbor ASes.
    See :ref:`control-plane-beaconing`.

    The propagation policy determines which beacons are selected to be propagated and how they are